London goes a bit mad at this time of year.

 But that’s just the tip of the iceberg.

-You only have to peruse a copy of TimeOut London to discover some sort of pop-up event that you quite literally would never, ever want to do at any time of year, but could probably be pushed to do in the summer.
+You only have to look at a copy of Time Out London to discover some sort of pop-up event that you quite literally would never, ever want to do for free, let alone pay £30 a ticket for.
+So, folks, why not…

 Gone are the days of cocktails sipped alfresco on temporary wooden decking or a fake beach.
 This summer, inside is the new out.
 Urban pop-ups are the new festivals.
 And, my friends, Ariel liqui-tabs are the new jam jar.

 It’s not all party, party, party, though.
 You can also find no end of new and exciting ways to explore your local area.
+Starting with the signage.

 A new pop-up will let you re-live that one bit about school that everyone hated because it smelt like dog food and old sandwiches.
 That’s right, get ready to take your seats in the school dinner hall for the ironically non-student friendly price of £55 + admin fee.

 Are you a homesick Australian?
 If so, again, London’s summer pop-up bonanza is coming to the rescue with an “urban beach” in the Queen Elizabeth Olympic Park.
 So yep.
 Be homesick no more, Sydney-siders: East London’s version of Bondi overlooks a canal and everything.

-Seriously.
+7. Seriously.
 London: just stop.

 It’s going to be great.